Have you ever taken the time to go around your home and make a list of things that you want to get rid of on Craigslist?

 If you’ve never done this, I can tell you this is a great exercise in intentional living and intentional spending because you can make money from selling things you no longer use and use the funds to pay off debt or purchase things you will use.

-To sell on craigslist, or to advertise your garage sale there, you will need to create an account, navigate to your city, and create a new posting.
+There is no fee to sell things on Craigslist or advertise your garage sale there.
+You simply need to create an account, navigate to your city, and create a new posting.

 2. Try to Balance Clarity with Creativity

 The most important thing is to ensure your description is clear and exhaustive.
 Be sure to include everything there is to know about your item, including dimensions, colors, and condition.
 Be sure to check manufacturers websites to get more details about your item to include.